tikam300/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-This Repository includes my codework of sorting.
+This Repository includes my codework of different sorting methods.